Alderwood Back & Neck Pain Clinic Doctors

 • Low‑back pain from the same sudden forces

-Dr. Szigety sees a lot of patients whose whiplash came from rear‑end collisions, sometimes with a double impact that hits the neck even harder.
+Many whiplash patients come in after rear‑end collisions, sometimes with a double impact that hits the neck even harder.
 These injuries can overlap with disc problems, especially in the neck and low back, which is why a proper exam and imaging plan matters.

 Long-Term Effects of Whiplash